 Environmental Impacts of Animal Products

-Owen Hablutzel is a Certified Educator and Savory Accredited Professional of Holistic Management as well as a Director of the Permaculture Research Institute.
-As a strong advocate for regenerative agriculture, Hablutzel claimed that a plant-based system would lead to further soil degradation and is not an effective method to feed the global population.
+As a strong advocate for regenerative agriculture, Certified Educator and Savory Accredited Professional of Holistic Management, Director of the Permaculture Research Institute Owen Hablutzel claimed that a plant-based system would lead to further soil degradation and is not an effective method to feed the global population.

-He explained that plant-based agriculture’s top product isdegradation of the soil.
+He explained that plant-based agriculture’s top product is the degradation of the soil.
 Globally, about 83 billion tons of topsoil is destroyed in agricultural practices.

 By contrast, he offered several points that he felt were important when evaluating the impacts of an agricultural system that involves raising animals for food.
 These include: